elkhorn-heavy/walkthroughs/overthewire/natas/level_08.md

 ## Approach Strategy

 1. View the source code for the page and look for interesting things
-1. Click the `Home` link to see what happens, and if it's a different page then view its source code
+1. Click the `Home` link to see what happens, and then view its source code
 1. Click the `About` link to see what happens, and then view its source code

 ## Step-by-Step Solution

-Right-clicking in the index page bring up the context menu, and the `View Page Source` menu item displays the HTML source for the page.
-The `natas7` password has been removed but the comment at the bottom gives a very strong
+Right-clicking anywhere on the index page brings up the context menu, and the `View Page Source` menu item displays the HTML source for the page.
+The `natas7` password has been removed:
-hint:

 ![Index Page Source](images/level_08/01_index_page_source.png)

+The comment near the bottom has a hint:

+> hint: password for webuser natas8 is in /etc/natas_webpass/natas8

-The `Home` link displays the same page but with "this is the front page" text added.
+Back to the web page, clicking the `Home` link displays the same page but with "this is the front page" text added.
 The `About` link similarly displays the same page but with "this is the about page" text added.

 What is interesting is the URLs of these two pages.
 Looking at the `Home` page:

 ![The Home Page](images/level_08/02_home_page.png)

 The word `home` is sent to the server as the value of the `page` parameter.
-How secure is this web site?
+How secure is this website?
 What happens if some unexpected value is sent in as the page parameter?
 For example, the page source said that the `natas8` password is stored in `/etc/natas_webpass/natas8`.
 Using that as the `page` parameter gives: